copilot

 Known for its ability to quickly access data, block storage provides a ton of benefits to developers in search of something mobile and agile.
 Such benefits include:

 • Performance: Although metadata identifiers are severely limited in block storage, the identifiers given during blocking are used for operations.
-Metadata can be clunky, having identifiers removes overhead for transferring while allowing for efficient data access and retrieval
+Metadata can be clunky, having identifiers removes overhead for transfering while allowing for efficient block data access and retrieval

 • Scaling: In order to meet growing resource requirements, new blocks are able to be added to existing blocks, with the removal of blocks also being possible to optimize resource consumption